UCAS code: V400

 **Indicative Fees for 2017/18 Home and EU students are £9,250 per year.
 Whilst the inflationary fee increases in tuition fees and student support loans have been announced by the Minister, they are still subject to formal parliamentary approval and the approval of The University of Winchester Board of Governors.
 International fees are still subject to approval from the University of Winchester Board of Governors.

 Year 1 provides a sound foundation in both the practice and theory of archaeology.
-Students are required to attend the summer training excavation for four weeks during the first summer vacation and should ensure that they have accommodation available during late May and June.
+You are required to attend the summer training excavation for four weeks during the first summer vacation and should ensure you have accommodation available during late May and June.

-Students pursuing the four-year BSc (Hons) Archaeological Practice pathway participate in a year-long industry placement in their third year.
-This is a non-credit bearing year of study.
-On successful completion of the placement year, students earn a Portfolio of Professional Practice to demonstrate their experience to potential employers.
+If you pursue the four-year BSc (Hons) Archaeological Practice pathway you will participate in a year-long industry placement in your third year.
+This is a non-credit-bearing year of study.
+On successful completion of the placement year, you gain a Portfolio of Professional Practice to demonstrate your experience to potential employers.

 The Department of Archaeology at the University of Winchester is a Registered Organisation with the Chartered Institute for Archaeologists (CIfA).
-Students can become Affiliates of the CIfA.
-After graduation they can build up field experience to progress to full membership categories.
+You can become Affiliates of the CIfA.
+After graduation you can build up field experience to progress to full membership categories.